zalyoung/gitlab-handbook/content/handbook/values/_index.md

 1. Imposing long hours
 1. Expecting others to fix your work

-In this [GitLab Unfiltered video](https://www.youtube.com/watch?v=BW6TWwNZzIQ), GitLab co-founder and CEO Sid Sijbrandij elaborates on each of these 12 things that are not iteration.
+In this [GitLab Unfiltered video](https://www.youtube.com/watch?v=BW6TWwNZzIQ), GitLab co-founder Sid Sijbrandij elaborates on each of these 12 things that are not iteration.

 ##### Iteration Competency